StoneCo Ltd. (STNE) Reveals an Earnings Mystery

-StoneCo Ltd. (NASDAQ:STNE) went down by -5.83% from its latest closing price compared to the recent 1-year high of $40.88.
-The company’s stock price has collected -6.93% of loss in the last five trading sessions.
+StoneCo Ltd. (NASDAQ:STNE) went up by 5.07% from its latest closing price compared to the recent 1-year high of $40.04.
+The company’s stock price has collected 2.80% of gains in the last five trading sessions.
 Barron’s reported on 03/18/22 that Berkshire-Backed StoneCo Issues a Bullish Outlook.
 The Stock Is Soaring.

 Is It Worth Investing in StoneCo Ltd. (NASDAQ :STNE) Right Now?